Vrooli/text-embedder-endpoint/README.md

 }
 ```

-And it will return something like this:
+And it will return an object of this shape:

 ```
 {